Accounting policies and procedures

 1.2 Organisation of accounting

-1.2.4 The Chief Financial Officer manages financial operations of the university. [entry into force 24.01.2022]
+1.2.4 The Chief Financial Officer is responsible for the management of the university’s financial operations. [entry into force 24.01.2022]

 1.3 Financial year